etalazz/durapack/readme.md

 ### CLI reference (--help)

  Global options:

  - -v, --verbose  Enable verbose logging

  Subcommands and options:

  - pack
    - -i, --input <FILE|->
      Input JSON or JSONL file.
 Use "-" to read from stdin.
    - -o, --output <FILE|->
      Output file for packed frames.
 Use "-" to write to stdout.
    - --blake3
      Use BLAKE3 trailer instead of CRC32C.
    - --start-id <u64> (default: 1)
      Starting frame ID for the first frame.
    - --jsonl (default: false)
      Interpret input as JSON Lines (one JSON object per line).
    - --chunk-strategy <jsonl|aggregate> (default: aggregate)
      Parsing strategy when reading stdin/JSONL.
    - --rate-limit <bytes/sec>
      Throttle output to approximately this rate.
    - --progress (default: false)
      Show a progress bar during packing.
+  - --fec-rs-data <N> and --fec-rs-parity <K> (requires building with `--features fec-rs`) Emit K parity frames after each N data frames; sidecar index written via `--fec-index-out` or defaults to `<output>.fec.json`.
+  - --fec-index-out <path>
+    Path to write the FEC sidecar index (JSON).

  - scan
    - -i, --input <FILE|->
      Input file to scan.
 Use "-" to read from stdin.
    - -o, --output <FILE|->
      Output file.
 With --jsonl, emits JSON Lines; otherwise pretty JSON.
 Use "-" to write to stdout.
    - --stats-only
      Print statistics only and exit.
    - --jsonl (default: false)
      Stream results as JSON Lines (records: Stats, Gap, Frame).
    - --min-confidence <float>
      Minimum confidence threshold [0.0-1.0] to report/carve frames.
    - --carve-payloads <pattern>
      Write payloads to files; pattern may include {stream} and {frame}.

  - verify
    - -i, --input <FILE|->
      Input file to verify.
 Use "-" to read from stdin.
    - --report-gaps
      Also list detected gaps in the sequence.
+  - --fec-index <path>
+    Load FEC sidecar for parity block metadata.
+  - --rs-repair
+    Simulate RS reconstructability per block (report-only; requires build with `--features fec-rs`).

  - timeline
    - -i, --input <FILE|->
      Input file with frames.
 Use "-" to read from stdin.
    - -o, --output <FILE|->
      Output JSON file for the timeline, or "-" for stdout.
    - --include-orphans
      Include orphaned frames in the JSON output.
    - --dot (default: false)
      Emit a Graphviz DOT graph instead of JSON (to file or stdout).
    - --analyze (default: false)
      Include detailed analysis in outputs.
 JSON gains `analysis` with `gap_reasons`, `conflicts`, `orphan_clusters`, and `recipes`.
 With `--dot`, the graph includes labeled gaps, conflict edges, orphan clusters, and note-shaped recipe hints.
+  - --fec-index <path>
+    Annotate DOT with RS clusters (N+K) if a sidecar is provided.

  Quick help

  - durapack --help
  - durapack pack --help
  - durapack scan --help
  - durapack verify --help
  - durapack timeline --help

  ---

  ## 🏗️ Architecture

 Durapack is organized as a Rust workspace: